AminAvan/PBQ-SchedAlg/README.md

 ## Citation
-If you found this code or our work useful, please cite it as:
+Kindly cite our paper as follows if you find this code useful:

 ```bibtex